-MBA students must repeat any course for which they receive a grade of F. M.S. criminal justice students must repeat any required course for which they receive a grade of F. Successful completion of that course with a grade of B or better will change the F grade to an R (repeated).
-The grade of B or better, and not the F, will be computed into the quality point average.
+MBA students must repeat any course for which they receive a grade of F. M.S. criminal justice students must repeat any required course for which they receive a grade of F. The grade of the second attempt, and not the F, will be computed into the overall quality point average.
 This policy applies to one F grade and only to MBA, education, M.A. interdisciplinary studies and M.S. criminal justice students.
 Students may avail themselves of this policy prior to the completion of their degree.